harsh-codess/NLP-RESUME-PARSER/README.md

 🧠 GitHub Resume Parser
 A powerful Python-based Resume Parser that extracts key information from resumes using Natural Language Processing (NLP).
-Built to automate resume screening, making recruitment faster and smarter
+Built to automate resume screening, making recruitment faster and smarter.

 🚀 Features:
 Extracts Name, Email, Phone, Skills, Education, Experience, and more